AdobeDocs/support-resources.en/help/adobe-success-portal/access-to-the-adobe-success-portal.md

 ---
 # Access the Adobe Success portal

-This guide explains how to log in to the Adobe Success portal and receive assistance if you encounter access issues.

 You receive a notification from the Adobe Success portal team confirming your access.
 This message will include login details.

 1. Go to https://experience.adobe.com/.